protocol/CryptoEconLab/Open_Problems/incentivized_network_formation.md

 ### Network Formation Games

 Network formation games describe the principles of interaction that determine network structure, which in turn affects economic outcomes -- including whether or not coordination will occur ([0](https://authors.library.caltech.edu/79723/1/sswp1160.pdf), [1](https://dir.ilam.ac.ir/mozafar/gt/s15/Nisan_Non-printable.pdf#page=508), [2](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.454.9588&rep=rep1&type=pdf)).
-Understanding the proceses that produce different network configurations is therefore important to understanding how and where value is generated in a network.
+Understanding the processes that produce different network configurations is therefore important to understanding how and where value is generated in a network.

 Network interaction dynamics can lead self-interested entities to form large and efficient networks([1](https://dir.ilam.ac.ir/mozafar/gt/s15/Nisan_Non-printable.pdf#page=508)), but path dependencies during network formation can produce inefficient structures ([2](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.454.9588&rep=rep1&type=pdf)).
 Tradeoffs between efficiency and stability in determining network quality can be quantitatively modeled in a game-theoretical framework ([3](https://web.stanford.edu/~jacksonm/netsurv.pdf)), and we can evaluate network quality using measures asessing various aspects of distance/connectivity, congestion, and cost.